coreinfrastructure/best-practices-badge/doc/criteria.md

 - <a name="interact"></a>The project website MUST provide information on how to:
   - obtain,
   - provide feedback (as bug reports or enhancements),
-  - and contribute to the sofware.
+  - and contribute to the software.
   <sup>[<a href="#interact">interact</a>]</sup>
 - <a name="contribution"></a>The information on how to contribute MUST explain the contribution process (e.g., are pull requests used?)